How We Live On

 "You will receive power when the Holy Spirit has come on you, and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth."

 - The ballooning “Us vs. Them” mentality in the public square is driving our nation into greater division and fragmentation.
-Delphi is located near Purdue University in Lafayette, so its residents are in a crucial position to make a positive impact on these students’ futures.

-- Added to these cultural challenges is the profound spiritual lostness that is true of all people in any age and in any culture: Delphi citizens are dead in their sins (Ephesians 2:1–3), blinded by Satan (2 Corinthians 4:4), and under the righteous wrath of God (Romans 1:18–32).
+- Added to these cultural and theological challenges is the profound spiritual lostness that is true of all people in any age and in any culture: Delphi citizens are dead in their sins (Ephesians 2:1–3), blinded by Satan (2 Corinthians 4:4), and under the righteous wrath of God (Romans 1:18–32).
 They face eternal conscious punishment in hell for their rebellion and disobedience (Matthew 25:46), and the only remedy is the perfect righteousness, atoning death, and victorious resurrection of the Lord Jesus Christ (Romans 3:21–26; 2 Corinthians 5:21; 1 Corinthians 15:20–22), freely given to all who turn from their sin and trust in Christ alone for the forgiveness of sins and hope of eternal life (Mark 1:15; Acts 20:21; Romans 10:9–10).

-In light of these realities, it is clear that there exists a great need for the proclamation of the Good News of Jesus Christ in Delphi, Carroll County, and the Lafayette metro.
+In light of these realities, it is clear that there exists a great need for the faithful proclamation of the Good News of Jesus Christ in Delphi, Carroll County, and the Lafayette metro.
 This gospel proclamation, the proclamation of an extraordinary salvation through Jesus Christ, takes place through ordinary means and ordinary people.

 First Baptist Church’s outreach is driven by the public preaching of the Word in our services and by the members of our church actively engaged in personal evangelism.
 We desire to equip and encourage each member to reflect the gospel in their home, workplace, school, and neighborhood.
 In fact, doing so is part of our Church Covenant (“to seek the salvation of our kindred and acquaintances”).
 Each of us desires to be part of a church that will consistently and winsomely preach the gospel during Sunday services, live out the implications of the gospel throughout the week, and pray for the salvation of family and friends.